minus5/examples-services/slides.md

 ### REST is still alive

 Even though messaging is the preferred way to communicate we still have a lot of communication done using REST interfaces.
 Also, there are some components in the system that are not able to communicate using messaging.
-For example there are databeses, key-value storages, web proxies, externale web services and so on.
+For example there are databeses, key-value storages, web proxies, external web services and so on.

 So we have reduced coupling to some extent but there is stil a lot of coupling to be resolved.